Complying with Data Handling Requirements in Cloud Storage Systems: Evaluation

-\paragraph{Consumed storage space.} To quantify the additional storage space required by \name{}, we measure the consumed storage space after data has been inserted, using the \texttt{cfstats} option of Cassandra's \texttt{nodetool} utility.
+\textbf{Consumed storage space.} To quantify the additional storage space required by \name{}, we measure the consumed storage space after data has been inserted, using the \texttt{cfstats} option of Cassandra's \texttt{nodetool} utility.
 To this end, we conduct insertions for payload sizes of \num{200} and \Byte{400} (plus \Byte{20} for the key), i.e., we fill 10 columns with \num{20} respective \Byte{40} payload in each query, with replication factors of $r=1,2,$~and~$3$.
+In real-world use cases, we observe, e.g., a mean payload size of \Byte{312} for an IoT data platform (cf.\ Section~\ref{sec:eval-applicability}).
 We divide the total consumed storage space per run by the number of insertions and show the mean consumed storage space per inserted row over all runs in Figure~\ref{fig:storage-replication}.
-Each additional replica increases the required storage space by roughly \unit{90}{\%} for Cassandra. \name{} adds an additional constant overhead of roughly \Byte{115} per replica.
-While the precise overhead of \name{} depends on the encoding of \dhrs{} and relay information, the important observation here is that it does not depend on the size of the stored data.
-If deemed necessary, the required storage space can be further reduced by efficiently encoding \dhrs{}, e.g., using a storage space-efficient privacy policy language \cite{henze_cppl_2016}.
+Cassandra requires \Byte{383} to store \Byte{200} of payload and \Byte{585} for a payload of \Byte{400}.
+Each additional replica increases the required storage space by roughly \unit{90}{\%}. \name{} adds a constant overhead of roughly \Byte{110} per replica.
+While the precise overhead of \name{} depends on the encoding of relay information, the important observation here is that it does not depend on the size of the stored data.
+Even for extremely small payload sizes, e.g., a mean payload size of \Byte{133} in a microblogging use case (cf.\ Section~\ref{sec:eval-applicability}), \name{} adds only an additional relative storage overhead of roughly \unit{38}{\%} on top of an overhead of more than \unit{136}{\%} already added by Cassandra.
+When considering larger payload sizes, the storage overhead of \name{} becomes negligible, e.g., when storing emails with a mean size of \Byte{3626} (cf.\ Section~\ref{sec:eval-applicability}) where the overhead for indirection information amounts to only \unit{3}{\%} of the data size.